CumulusNetworks/docs/content/cumulus-vx/Getting-Started/VirtualBox.md

 VirtualBox by cloning the VM.
 However, consider the following if you prefer to clone VMs:

 - To set up configurations quickly across multiple nodes, configure the settings for the original VM, then clone it using **Machine \> Clone**.
 For example, if a management VM is being created for the new topology, set the `eth0` port to be on a virtual network that the management VM is on.
 When you clone the new VM, the port will be duplicated, creating an out-of-band (OOB) network.
 - When you clone the VM, save the new VM on disk storage by referring to the original disk image, instead of copying it to the new VM.
 - Always reset MAC addresses on the virtual NICs, unless a critical reason not to exists.

 {{%/notice%}}

-## VirtualBox Caveats and Errata</span>
+## VirtualBox Caveats and Errata

 Consider the following caveats and expected behaviors when using Cumulus VX with VirtualBox: